zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

 ## Customized variables {#customized-variables}

 Emacs has its own [Customization mechanism](https://www.gnu.org/software/emacs/manual/html_node/emacs/Easy-Customization.html#Easy-Customization) for easily customizing many parameters.
 To make it easier to manage, I keep the customized variables and faces in a separate file and load it from the main file.
+A lot of my custom settings are configured from this init file as well, but there are always some which I change by hand for added flexibility.

 ```emacs-lisp
 (setq custom-file "~/.emacs.d/custom.el")